 The superman position is when your dog lays sprawled out on the ground with their belly pressed to the floor, their back legs behind them, and their front legs stretched forward.
-This is a common position among puppies and very playful dogs.
+Sometimes called a “sploot,” this is a common position among puppies and very playful dogs.

 Meaning: When your dog sleeps on their stomach in the superman position, it means that they’re tired but ready to play if the opportunity arises.
 Jen Jones says that “this position allows for dogs to snooze quickly, but be ready to hop up at a moment’s notice to play.”
 This is a common sleeping position for high energy dogs during the day.

 The donut position is when your dog sleeps curled up in a ball with all of their limbs tucked close to their body.
-Sometimes their nose will touch their hind legs and they may even drape their tail over their body.
+Sometimes their nose will touch their hind legs in a “shrimp” curl and they may even drape their tail over their body.

-Meaning: This position keeps all of the dog’s vital organs tucked and hidden.
+Meaning: According to Dr. Margaret Gruen, DVM, this position keeps all of the dog’s vital organs tucked and hidden.
 When a dog sleeps in this position, it means that they seek to protect themselves while sleeping or that they’re still getting used to their environment.
 This is especially common in stray or new dogs.